1. What is Cajeta?

-Fresh goat's milk, organic cane sugar, whole organic vanilla beans, whole organic cinnamon sticks, Kentucky straight bourbon, organic sea salt, and trace amounts of organic cornstarch and baking soda.
+The ingredients for our seven different flavors are as follows: Fresh goat’s milk, pure cane sugar, whole organic vanilla beans, whole organic cinnamon sticks, Kentucky straight bourbon, organic sea salt, cold brew coffee, stone ground chocolate liquor, cayenne, pure Vermont maple syrup and baking soda..
 That's it!
 Simple, honest goodness.

 7. Is your caramel gluten-free?

 Yes it is!
-All of our caramel sauces are certified gluten-free.
+All of our caramel sauces are verified gluten-free.

 1. How many goats do you have?

-We currenlty have 54 milking does, 16 doelings who will be bred in the fall and will join the milking herd in the spring, and 4 bucks.
+We currenlty have 60 milking does, 16 doelings and 4 bucks.

 2. What kind of goats are they?

 Our herd is mostly made up of French Alpine milking does and bucks, though we do have a couple of Saanens and Oberhaslis mixed in for hybrid vigor.
 We also have an adorably funny looking buck called Tonka who is a Nigerian Dwarf.
 In the fall, we breed Tonka to our yearlings in the hopes that they will have smaller, single babies, and therefore an easier birthing experience their first time around.
 And it usually works!

 Our goats spend the summer months grazing the green pastures surrounding our farm in Vermont.
 Their diet is supplemented by locally grown hay and grain.